rr-/tempovi/README.md

 ### Usage

-Now you can use use tool like so:
+Now you can use the tool like so:

 ```console
 tempovi